 SPF clothing and SPF swimwear is an essential part of Summer if you're sensitive to the sun's rays.

+Your can enjoy having fun in the sun.
 Over exposure to the sun may cause sunburn and wrinkles.
 Long term exposure can increase the risk of skin diseases and damage to the skin.

+It also doesn't provide skin protection from UV radiation.
+Be sure your getting the right sun protective clothes.
 Your sun block clothing products should be tested and provide a high block rating of the sun's UV Rays.
 This is normally a UPF 50+.
 This blocks about 98% of the sun's UV radiation.

 Normal T-shirt only block about 50%.
 Many summer clothes protect even less.
 A good lightweight SPF shirt and pants provides a barrier from the sun's rays.
 They will also keep you a bit more comfortable on those hot summer days.

 Sunscreen clothing fabric is a tightly woven/knit.
 It might be chemically treated with UV blockers.
 Cotton and polyester are used, but much of your UV protective clothing is made from nylon.
 Your UV protection clothing should be light-colored and lightweight.
 Limit your SPF clothing to one layer to help the sweat evaporate.
 Wet sun protection shirts and pants should be replaced with dry ones.